Annual cover

 *Based on data collected between January - March 2024.

 One of the simplest ways to reduce your insurance cost is to increase your voluntary excess.
-Be careful not to increase your excess so much that you can't afford it if you need to make an insurance claim.
+Be careful not to increase your excess so much that you can't afford it'

 Learner driver insurance can last short term or long term, anywhere from a few hours to a whole year.
 If you plan to keep using the same car once you’ve got your licence, annual cover might be best.
 If you’re using a car solely for lessons, consider short-term cover – just make sure it’ll keep you covered until you pass your test.